corn-bred/programming-journey-2025/README.md

 # December 19

 I forgot to commit yesterday and I'm also one day off every commit.
 I guess I have to commit earlier than 9pm now.
 It works for slopes > 1 but not for negative numbers.

+# December 20

+I made it work for all degrees.
+Later, I will try and make a rotating square or cube.
+Since I already know the matrix multiplications, I figure it probably wouldn't be that hard.